sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hardware-and-software-requirements-for-sharepoint-hybrid.md

 #### About the on-premises SharePoint SSL certificate

-If you'll configure your primary web application to use SSL (which is the web application on the on-premises SharePoint farm that's configured for hybrid), you'll have to bind an SSL certificate to the primary web application.
+If you configure your primary web application to use SSL (which is the web application on the on-premises SharePoint farm that's configured for hybrid), you have to bind an SSL certificate to the primary web application.

 If this web application already exists and is configured for SSL, you're ready to go.
 Otherwise you have to either obtain or create one for this purpose.
 For production environments, this certificate should be issued by a public certification authority (CA).
 For test and development environments, it can be a self-signed certificate.